Quick & Easy To Install

 Option 2.
 Join Your Ramps Together

-Each section of the Heeve Solid 1.2m Rolled Edge Kerb Ramp can be easily joined together using the Heeve Joining Bolt & Nut for ramps which are sold separately.
+Each section of the Heeve Solid 1.2m Rolled Edge Kerb Ramp can be easily joined together using the Heeve Joining Bolt & Nut for ramps which are included in the package and can also be purchased separately.

 These galvanized bolts need to be driven into the adjoining section through the pre-drilled holes using simple tools.

 First, lay all Heeve Driveway Rubber Kerb Ramp in 1.2m Sections in the gutter.
 Center the entire device in relation to the width of your driveway.